Mubarokahh/DevOps-Projects/Project 2..md

   ![image](https://github.com/Mubarokahh/DevOps-Projects/assets/135038657/269ec5d0-5eb3-4f50-aa23-7929ba9f5420)

-  ## Retrieving data from MySQL database with PHP
+  ## STEP 7: Retrieving data from MySQL database with PHP
   A test database (DB) with simple “To do list” and configure access to it will be craeted, so the Nginx website would be able to query data from the DB and display it.
 Creating a database named example_database and a user named example_user, but these names can be replaced with different values
 * Connecting to MySQL console:  `sudo mysql`